-Family and Community The school has made great progress in creating an environment that welcomes, Engagement: Summarize the family and encourages and connects family and community members to the school. community engagement trends and patterns Through stakeholder and teacher surveys it has been identified that more observed by the team while completing this community outreach would be beneficial. section of the report.
-What are the Such as: bilingual open house, family nights, improved communication.
-Serve important trends and patterns that will as a hub for promoting parent education by linking families with community support the identification of student, resource teacher, and leader needs?
+Family and Community

+Engagement:Summarize the family and community engagement trends and patterns observed by the team while completing this section of the report.
+What are the important trends and patterns that will support the identification of student, teacher, and leader needs?